 Recreating Chinese takeaway or restaurant classics at home is now a no-brainer with this House Special Chow Mein recipe.
 Not only is it healthier, cheaper, and quicker, but it's also sure to rival the quality of your favourite restaurants.

 Looking for more tasty noodle recipes?
-Check out my Chicken Chow Mein.
-It's packed with all the delicious flavours of Special Chow Mein but with fewer ingredients.
+Check out my Chicken Chow Mein and Bean Sprouts Chow Mein.
+They're packed with all the delicious flavours of Special Chow Mein but with fewer ingredients.
 Or there's Singapore Noodles and Korean Noodles if you like your noodles a little more spicy.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 ✅ 4 reasons why you'll love this recipe:

 - So tasty - tender marinated chicken or pork, succulent prawns/shrimp, lots of fresh veggies in a delicious umami sauce.

 - Adaptable - change up the veggies or proteins.
 Most things taste great with chow mein sauce.